 - Frost the cookies: In a medium bowl whisk the confectioners’ or icing sugar, milk and vanilla until it is smooth.
 Dip the top of each cookie into the glaze and place them on a wire cooling rack until the frosting is dry.

-I use a small cookie scoop to help me form the dough into similar size cookies.
+I use a small cookie scoop to help me form the dough into similar-sized cookies.

-A little nutmeg can be added to the batter to make them a little spicier.
+A little nutmeg can be added to the batter to make it a little spicier.

 I love to get your feedback so if you tried this or any other recipes on this website, please leave me a comment below.
 I hope you enjoy our recipes and look forward to hearing from you!